by Will Grumke August 04, 2021 6 min read

 It, along with DHA, are the omega-3s that give your body the countless health benefits of omega-3 fatty acids when enough of them are consumed daily.

-The good news is … though it's hard to track your Omega-3s specifically from your diet every day, by supplementing with a high-quality fish oil like Full-Mega (has a high EPA and DHA count) you can have peace of mind that you are taking care of your needs.
+The good news is … though it's hard to track your Omega-3s specifically from your diet every day, by supplementing with a high-quality fish oil like Full-Mega (has a high EPA and DHA content) you can have peace of mind that you're giving your body a great source of Omega-3s.

 Now, to fully understand omega-3 fatty acids, you need to know a bit about omega-6 fatty acids, which are also essential fatty acids.